Skip to content

 Understanding the interactions between pharmaceutical medications, nutrients, and botanical extracts can help to prevent possible negative health outcomes in patients and optimize the intended therapeutic effects of both.

-The Fullscript Integrative Medical Advisory Team (IMAT) conducted a review of existing literature to develop a reference chart and guide summarizing common drug-nutrient interactions.
+The Fullscript Medical Advisory Team (FMAT) conducted a review of existing literature to develop a reference chart and guide summarizing common drug-nutrient interactions.
 The process involved a review of over 200 citations, including meta-analyses and systematic reviews, human randomized, double-blind, placebo-controlled (RDBPC) trials, in-vivo animal studies, and in-vitro studies.
 We will ensure that periodic review takes place to see that the content is up-to-date.

 Download the full chart